Menu Close

 Strengths:

-1. Balanced Distortion: By not focusing on preserving any single characteristic perfectly, the Robinson projection offers a more balanced view, making it suitable for general-purpose world maps.
+1. Balanced Distortion: The Robinson projection does not focus on preserving any single characteristic perfectly.
+Instead, it offers a more balanced view.
+This makes it suitable for general-purpose world maps.

 2. Aesthetic Appeal: Its visually pleasing appearance makes it a preferred choice for educational and reference maps, enhancing readability and comprehension.